Rishi-Jain2602/IMDB-dataset/README.md

 - Back of Words(BOW)
 - Word2Vec

-For both cases model was trained and was getting different results
+For both cases model was trained and were getting different results

 ### Modelling
 Type of Machine Leaning Algorithm used -